robinmoisson/staticrypt/cli/README.md

 #### "Logging out"

-You can clear StatiCrypt values in localStorage (effectively "logging out") at any time by appending `staticrypt_logout` to the URL query paramets (`mysite.com?staticrypt_logout`).
+You can clear StatiCrypt values in localStorage (effectively "logging out") at any time by appending `staticrypt_logout` to the URL query parameters (`mysite.com?staticrypt_logout`).

 #### Encrypting multiple pages